 Liability arising from inaccurate or misleading information or untrue representations made in the prospectus is the most common liability.
 This liability is based on the general principles of liability in tort set out in the Luxembourg Civil Code (articles 1382 and 1383).
 This liability relies on the issuer, the offeror, the person asking for the admission to trading or the guarantor.
 These persons must be clearly identified in the prospectus.
 They must also state in the prospectus that to the best of their knowledge it does not contain any incorrect facts or omissions that are likely to affect its import.
+This competent authorities will impose limits on persons' positions in accordance with a methodology for calculation set by the ESMA.
+A new framework will improve conditions for competition in the trading and clearing of financial instruments.
+For this purpose, MiFID also establishes a harmonised EU regime for non-discriminatory access to trading venues and central counterparties (CCPs).
+MiFID II will introduce trading controls for algorithmic trading activities that have dramatically increased the speed of trading and can cause systemic risks.
+These safeguards include the requirement for all algorithmic traders to be properly regulated and to provide liquidity when pursuing a market-making strategy.
+Stronger investor protection would also be expected to be achieved by introducing better organisational requirements, such as client asset protection or product governance, which also strengthen the role of management bodies.

-This statement increases the likelihood that they must assume the direct responsibility for any damages resulting from any inaccuracy in the prospectus.
+statement increases the likelihood that they must assume the direct responsibility for any damages resulting from any inaccuracy in the prospectus.
 These statements do not release the other contributors to the prospectus from their liability, if it is evidenced that they have been providing false or misleading information.
 The summary note does not entail any civil liability unless it is misleading, inaccurate or inconsistent with the main prospectus.